 Drive Visitors By Realizing Their Needs:

 At the very top of the pyramid, is the goal of driving prospects to your website.
 There are a number of tactics ranging from e-mail to social media.
-However, in this post we will discuss on blogging.
+However, in this post, we will discuss blogging.

 The blogs that you create should be concise and engaging.
 It should strive to solve and answer all the concerns that your personas may have.
 Tie up your blogs with some bigger content such as a webinar or an e-book, that gives valuable insights into a topic.

 Your leads, at this stage, have already identified that they want some information and are now performing research to check out the solutions.
 They are looking for exceptional quality, something that is not promotional in nature but informative.
 It should have a global appeal, successful in answering most of the questions your leads may have.

 The types of content which work efficiently here are e-books, research guides, webinars, survey reports, etc. All the content created should not be biased or non-promotional, and should concentrate on providing wonderful content.

 Now it’s your time to provide something valuable to the prospects to make them come to your desired place – the conversion spots.
 Your leads have come to your site in search of something valuable.
 Your aim in this stage should be to educate your leads on what they should be looking for and what is an ideal solution for them.
 The trick is to keep all the information purely educational with little to no mention of sales messages.

 In this stage, there are a few more styles of content that work especially well in bringing across the feeling and messages you want at this stage.
 These include white papers, webinars, comparison guides, detailed guides, etc.

 Evaluating Vendors (Bottom Funnel):